 Make connections and bolster your boardroomThe importance of showing a high calibre of experience and sector knowledge at the boardroom cannot be overstated.
 As businesses expand, investors are comforted to know that a business has sought the advice of individuals with a proven track record of helping companies grow.

 Technology thrives in ecosystems where networking and collaboration are encouraged.
 Digital Jersey, for example, is an independent body which has been actively cultivating one the of the world’s most vibrant digital communities.
-In 2019, Jersey boasted over 400 digital businesses, and over 3,000 professionals in digital tech roles.
+Jersey boasted over 400 digital businesses, and over 3,000 professionals in digital tech roles.
 This means that growing tech businesses are opened to an extensive and focused community where they can bring in senior viewpoints and build more resilient strategies.

 Opening up - new processes, new markets, new relationshipsReaching scale-up stage is a tremendous achievement for any business, and only happens as a result of hard work, a clear vision and a passionate executive team.